ClarityNLP/ClarityNLP/docs/user_guide/user_interface/dashboard.rst

 Dashboard
 =============

 The Dashboard Client is designed to give you an overall view of your ClarityNLP instance at a glance.
-It contains lists of:
+On pge load, you can see the latest:

 * Documents you have uploaded
-* Queries you have created and saved via the [Query Builder](/query_builder)
+* Queries you have created and saved via the .. _Query Builder: ../query-builder
 * Jobs that have been run on the instance

 .. image:: /docs/images/UI/claritynlp_dasboard_1.png